 “Selyodka Pod Shuboy” (Селедка под шубой) literally translates to Herring Under a Fur Coat or Shuba Salad (шуба) for short, is a much loved Russian meal especially popular during New Year celebrations.
 A Russian shuba is a warm winter fur coat worn in Russia for hundreds of years.
-A Shuba Salad consists of layered potato, herring, carrots, beets, lots of mayonnaise and grated egg which makes the dish look like it’s covering the herring by a fur coat (a bright purple one).
+A Shuba Salad or Herring Under a Fur Coat consists of layered potato, herring, carrots, beets, lots of mayonnaise and grated egg which makes the dish look like it’s covering the herring by a fur coat (a bright purple one).

 In North America, are used to celebrating Christmas as one of our biggest celebrations of the year.
 However in Russia, it’s the New Year that is the biggest celebration.
 I’m sure this is due to communist times as an atheist state, banning Christian Christmas celebrations, instead focussing on the New Year.
 Christmas in Russia follows the Julian calendar and is celebrated on the 7th of January.